durandaltheta/sthread/README.md

 Many objects in this library are actually shared pointers to some shared context, whose context needs to be allocated with a static call to their respective `make()` functions.
 Objects in this category include:
 - `st::message`
 - `st::channel`
-- `st::thread`
 - `st::reply`

 The user can check if these objects contain an allocated shared context with their `bool` conversion.
 This is easiest to do by using the object as the argument to an `if()` statement.
 Given an `st::thread` named `my_thd`:
 ```
-if(my_thd) {
+if(my_channel) {
-    // my_thd is allocated
+    // my_channel is allocated
 } else {
-    // my_thd is not allocated
+    // my_channel is not allocated
 }
 ```

-Attempting to use API of these objects when they are *NOT* allocated (other than static allocation functions or the `bool` conversion) will typically raise an exception.
+Attempting to use API of these objects when they are *NOT* allocated (other than static allocation functions or the `bool` conversion) will typically result in a failure return value.

 When the last object holding a copy of some shared context goes out of scope, that object will be neatly shutdown and be destroyed.
 As such, the user is responsible for keeping copies of the above objects when they are created with an allocator function (`make()`), otherwise they may unexpectedly shutdown.

-In some cases, object's shared context can be shutdown early with a call to `terminate()`, causing operations on that object's which use that shared context to fail.
-Several objects support this API:
+`st::channel`'s shared context can be shutdown early with a call to `close()`, causing operations which use that shared context to fail.
-- `st::channel`
-- `st::thread`

-For example, the default behavior for `st::channel::terminate()` is to cause all current and future all `st::channel::send()` operations to fail early but to allow `st::channel::recv()` to continue succeeding until the internal message queue is empty.
+For example, the default behavior for `st::channel::close()` is to cause all current and future all `st::channel::send()` operations to fail early but to allow `st::channel::recv()` to continue succeeding until the internal message queue is empty.
 This behavior is similar in `st::thread`.

-Alternatively, the user can call `terminate(false)`to immediately end all operations on the object.
+Alternatively, the user can call `close(false)`to immediately end all operations on the object.
+As a convenience, the function overload `st::thread::join(bool)` has been provided to close the `st::channel`, ending future `st::channel::send()` calls, and `join()` the underlying `std::thread`.

-The user can call `bool alive()`on these objects to check if an object has been terminated or is still running.
+The user can call `bool closed()`on these objects to check if an object has been closed or is still running.

 #### Example 5
 ```